irrdnet/irrd/docs/admins/deployment.rst

 Creating a configuration file
 -----------------------------
 IRRd uses a :doc:`YAML configuration file </admins/configuration>`, which has its own documentation.
-The logfile should either be placed in ``/etc/irrd.yaml``, or another path can be set in the ``IRRD_CONFIG_PATH`` environment variable.
+The config file should either be placed in ``/etc/irrd.yaml``, or another path can be set in the ``--config`` parameter.

 Adding a new empty source
 ~~~~~~~~~~~~~~~~~~~~~~~~~